-Although we intend to vigorously enforce our intellectual property rights relating to Qsymia, there can be no assurance that we will prevail in our defense of our patent rights.
-Our existing patents could be invalidated, found unenforceable or found not to cover a generic form of Qsymia.
-If an ANDA filer were to receive approval to sell a generic version of Qsymia and/or prevail in any patent litigation, Qsymia would become subject to increased competition and our revenue would be adversely affected.
+Although we intend to vigorously enforce our intellectual property rights relating to Qsymia and STENDRA, there can be no assurance that we will prevail in our defense of our patent rights.
+Our existing patents could be invalidated, found unenforceable or found not to cover a generic form of Qsymia and/or STENDRA.
+If an ANDA filer were to receive approval to sell a generic version of Qsymia and/or STENDRA and/or prevail in any patent litigation, Qsymia and/or STENDRA would become subject to increased competition and our revenue would be adversely affected.